scchess/Qualimap/doc/analysis.rst

 :guilabel:`Compare GC content distribution with`
   This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
 Currently two genome distributions are available: human (hg19) and mouse (mm9).
 More species will be included in future releases.

+:guilabel:`Skip duplicates`
+  This option allows to skip duplicate (secondary) alignments from analysis.
+If the duplicates are not flagged in BAM file, then they will be detected by Qualimap.
+Type of skipped duplicates will be shown in report.

+:guilabel:`Compare GC content distribution with`
+  This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
+Currently two genome distributions are available: human (hg19) and mouse (mm9).
+More species will be included in future releases.

 Advanced parameters
 """""""""""""""""""